 Orchestrating dbt models with other computations

 To see how this works in practice, let’s look at a simple Dagster pipeline that orchestrates dbt models together with other, heterogeneous processes operating on your data.
-(The full code for this example is available on Github.)

 In this pipeline, we’ll download a raw .csv dataset from the public internet, then load it into a database using Pandas.
 We’ll run a series of dbt models to transform the data, run our dbt tests on the resulting database artifacts, and produce some plots using the transformed data.
 Finally, we’ll upload those plots to Slack for visibility.

 While contrived, this example illustrates how dbt is often embedded into a larger context.
 Before dbt can operate on data, it has to be ingested from somewhere, using tools that lie outside of its purview.
 And after dbt has transformed data, that data is consumed by downstream users, who may use a wide range of technologies to do their work.

 The dbt solids execute alongside the other components of the pipeline.
 You can see below that logs emitted by the running dbt models are streamed back to a central view, along with logs produced by solids making use of other technologies.

 What’s more, Dagster is able to consume detailed metadata produced by the execution of the dbt models, and display it natively within a shared single portal.